AldaronLau/png_pong/README.md

 ### TODO
  - Implement APNG reading.
  - Implement Chunk reading (with all the different chunk structs).
- - StepDecoder should wrap StepDecoder & RasterEncoder should wrap ChunkEncoder
+ - StepDecoder should wrap StepDecoder, RasterEncoder should wrap ChunkEncoder
- - Replace `ParseError` with Rust-style enum instead of having a C integer.
  - More test cases to test against.

 ### Benchmarks And Comparisons
-Using Rust 1.50.0, criterion and 4 different PNG sizes with PNGs from "./tests/png/" (units are: us / microseconds).
+Using Rust 1.52.1, criterion and 4 different PNG sizes with PNGs from "./tests/png/" (units are: us / microseconds).
 I stopped anything that was predicted to take longer than a half hour with criterion with the message "TIMEOUT".